-Faculty members of the School of Social Service Administration and appropriate members of the Dean of Students' staff.
+The Dean of Students' staff and specific program administrators.
 Prospective field instructors may review a student's application for course and internship assignments.

-The education records of SSA students are generally maintained indefinitely.
+The education records of SSA students are generally retained for five years from the date of degree completion.